The Punisher season 1: Release

 Regarding the decisions made concerning the New York Comic Con panel and the season's release, Loeb said that they were made "specifically because it was a week after a horrible, horrible incident.
 It hasn't changed the television series, the show is not predominantly about gun violence, and in fact it shows you the problems that occur in that world."
 Bernthal and Lightfoot felt delaying the release of the season "was the right decision" out of respect for the victims, with Lightfoot saying there was no reason to go ahead with the panel if it was going to upset "even one person involved" with the shooting.
 Moore had initially felt the season would not be released at all once the panel was cancelled.
 Between the Las Vegas shooting and subsequent delaying of the season, and the eventual November 17 release, the United States experienced another mass shooting with the Sutherland Springs church shooting.
 Bernthal hoped that these two shootings and the release of the season would together help further the discussion on gun violence, with "all sides of this debate" represented in The Punisher.

-The season, along with the additional Punisher seasons and the other Marvel Netflix series, was removed from Netflix on March 1, 2022, due to Netflix's license for the series ending and Disney regaining the rights.
+The season, along with the second Punisher season and the other Marvel Netflix series, was removed from Netflix on March 1, 2022, due to Netflix's license for the series ending and Disney regaining the rights.
 The season became available on Disney+ in the United States, Canada, United Kingdom, Ireland, Australia, and New Zealand on March 16, ahead of its debut in Disney+'s other markets by the end of 2022.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 67% approval rating with an average rating of 6.70/10 based on 79 reviews.
+The review aggregator website Rotten Tomatoes reported a 68% approval rating with an average rating of 6.70/10 based on 81 reviews.
 The site's critical consensus reads, "A rocky start can't keep The Punisher from pushing the boundaries of Marvel's TV universe with a fresh take on the comics-derived action thriller."
 Metacritic, which uses a weighted average, assigned a score of 55 out of 100, based on 20 critics, indicating "mixed or average" reviews.
 Summarizing the critical response to the entirety of the first season, GameSpot said reviews were "mixed."
 It received mixed to negative reviews from the LA Times and Salon.

 The Washington Post said that Netflix had finally gotten the franchise "right" in a live-action in a way the prior three movies had failed to please fans.
 It gave the credit to the "soul" of the show and Bernthal as "one of Marvel's great casting gets" and made the show "a definitive adaptation that doubles as Netflix's best Marvel show to date."
 The Hollywood Reporter thought the first 13-episode season felt "at least twice the length it should be."
 The New York Times said "the action picks up as the season progresses, but The Punisher never quite gets in touch with the visceral roots of its material."